HRKings/GitGud/Flow/GitGud_Flow.md

 ### 1.5 - Task

-This type of branch is only used when updating dependencies,frameworks, build tasks and other updates required.
+This type of branch is only used when updating dependencies, frameworks, build tasks and other updates required.

 **General Rules:**